-Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the cause of many things, including an increase in your chances of getting sick and an increase in potential shocks from static.
+Those two things may not cause the same level of concern, but they are both annoyances that may be prevented with the use of a humidifier.

 Why does the air dry out?

 Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
 That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-There is more to humidification than just increasing the amount of moisture.
-There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier distributes the moisture more consistently and in the greatest capacity, too, so why settle for anything less than ideal comfort?
+Humidification is more than just adding moisture to the air in your home.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over the humidity in your home.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more reliably and in the ultimate capacity too, which will help you reach your indoor comfort.

 - Keeping humidity levels in check can save you from having to spend money on damaged furniture, flooring and paint.

 There’s no reason to have to deal with any of the side effects of dry air in the winter.
 It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your home can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+Adding a humidifier to your home can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
 If you have questions about how a humidifier can help your Magnolia home, give JTech Mechanical a call at 281-231-8768 to learn more.